 Keep clothing wrinkle-free.

 We rely on breezy silk, linen, and cotton fabrics to keep us cool on extra-hot days — it’s too bad these lightweight materials tend to wrinkle so easily.
-To prevent creases from forming, spritz clothes with a de-wrinkling spray like Downy Wrinkle Releaser Spray (From $28 for a two-pack, Amazon) before heading out, says celebrity stylist Samantha Brown, who’s worked with stars like Candice Bergen and Jennifer Nettles.
+To prevent creases from forming, spritz clothes with a de-wrinkling spray like Downy Wrinkle Releaser Spray (Buy on Amazon, $13.38 for a two-pack) before heading out, says celebrity stylist Samantha Brown, who’s worked with stars like Candice Bergen and Jennifer Nettles.
 Dimethicone, a silicone-based compound in the spritz, relaxes fabric fibers to smooth wrinkles and creates a barrier over clothing so it’s less likely to become creased.
 Simply mist (to dampen, not soak) onto fabric and give it about five minutes to dry.

 On-the-go fix: For some added wrinkle-free insurance while you’re out, tote along a travel-size bottle of wrinkle release spray and use it for touch-ups as needed.